brucemack/brucemack.github.io/ampersand/index.md

 * Blue curve is the 31-tap FIR from `app_rpt`.
 * Orange curve is the 91-tap FIR used in Ampersand.

-David NR9V recommended that a total distortion analysis should be performed to compare the
+David NR9V recommended that a total distortion analysis be performed to compare the
 Ampersand resampling filter with the existing `app_rpt` filter.
 This test should simulate the actual end-to-end path through the system.
-Since audio is sampled at 48K (USB device), resampled down to 8K (since most are using the G.711 uLaw CODEC), and then resampled back up to 48K for playback (USB device).
-The interesting question is: how much distortion is introduced during those two resampling steps?
+Since audio is sampled at 48K (USB device), resampled down to 8K (since most are using the G.711 uLaw CODEC), and then resampled back up to 48K for playback (USB device) the interesting question is: how much distortion is introduced during those two resampling steps?

+If there was no distortion at all then no power would ever appear outside of the fundamental frequency.

 I'm not sure of the official methodology for this kind of test, but here's what I did.
-The basic idea is to sweep across a range of frequencies.
+The idea is to sweep across a range of frequencies.
 At each frequency:
 * Generate a tone at a 48K sampling rate.
 * Resample to 8K.
 * Resample to 48K.